 Online/hybrid course design is a front-loaded (process that requires the course to be ready prior to the first session).
 It is vitally important that you allow sufficient time to assemble your online course.
-If you are planning or assigned to teach an online course(s) in a coming semester and if you need Instructional Design assistance for your online courses, please complete this consultation request form or contact the Technology Training Integration group (TT&I), by emailing us, firstname.lastname@example.org.
-It is strongly recommend that you contact the TT&I group at least 2 months prior to the start date of your online course.
-Due to the ratio between the Instructional Design support staff and the number of whole campus faculty that the TT&I group is assisting, planning ahead will allow us to more efficiently assist you.
+If you are planning or assigned to teach an online course(s) in a coming semester and if you need Instructional Design assistance for your online courses, please complete this consultation request form or contact the Instructional Technology and Design Services (ITDS) group, by emailing us, firstname.lastname@example.org.
+It is strongly recommend that you contact the our group at least 2 months prior to the start date of your online course.
+Due to the ratio between the Instructional Design support staff and the number of whole campus faculty that the group is assisting, planning ahead will allow us to more efficiently assist you.

 Instructional Technology and Design Services (ITDS) | Copyright © 2017 Montclair State University | All Rights Reserved